 With two exceptional albums already under their belts (Attack and Long Live the Rebels), it’s immediately apparent that the current Disciple lineup has fully found their footing with Love Letter Kill Shot.
 That lineup consists of Kevin Young (vocals), Josiah Prince (guitar), Joey West (drums), and Andrew Stanton (guitar).
 They have mastered the ability to stretch themselves forward as artists while still honoring the eras of Disciple that have come before them.
-That ownership of this era comes in part due to more of the production load being shouldered by Josiah Prince, who worked with longtime Disciple producer Travis Wyrick to create the final product.

 Where this album references the past, it does so in a way that takes the best we’ve heard from Disciple and hones in on it.
-The way Kevin Young spits the verses on “Play to Win” and “Never Too Late,” for example, is likely to bring some listeners back to songs like “Game On,” “Rise Up,” or even as far as “Back Again.”
+The way Kevin Young spits the verses on “Play to Win” and “Never Too Late,” for example, is likely to bring some listeners back to songs like “Game On,” “Rise Up,” or even as far back as “Back Again.”
 The intricate, clear-toned guitar on songs like “Walk With Me” are reminiscent of albums like Scars Remain or Southern Hospitality.
-But those classic elements are elevated, reimagined through a production perspective that rubs shoulders with progressive metal, a direction fans heard first with the dynamic single “Cuff the Criminal.”
+But those classic elements are elevated, reimagined through a production perspective that rubs shoulders with progressive metal, as fans heard first with the dynamic single “Cuff the Criminal.”

 One thing that instantly sets this album apart from the past several is that there is no true ballad.
 Love Letter Kill Shot is hard and heavy early on with “Reanimate,” and although not all of the album maintains that level of ferocity, you certainly should not expect many long breaks from an impulse to headbang.
 That musical intensity is delivered with finesse, offering stand-out guitar solos as well as resounding riffs.